Allegheny-ComputerScience-600-Sum2022/cmpsc-600-senior-thesis-antlet/thesis.md

 ## Statement of the problem

 Creating identifiers when writing programs is an important and necessary part of every developer’s job.
 As opposed to many other words used in source code, identifiers are created by the developer, not preset by libraries or programming languages.
 This fact in itself creates a task that must be addressed: Identifier names must be created and thought-over with care.
 To experienced professionals this task should come easily, but to students it is not so simple.
 Without the experience to know how to properly format an identifier based on its context, student-created identifiers often fall short of expectations.
 One such formatting aspect that is associated with them is name length.
 Name length is a good indicator of the general descriptiveness of a word.
-By conducting a Python study with the identifiers of students, Python libraries and textbooks, Wang et al. demonstrated a clear distinction with the identifier lengths of students.
+By conducting a Python study with the identifiers of students, Python libraries and textbooks, Wang et al. demonstrated a clear distinction with the identifier lengths of students [@Wang].

 ![The naming length distribution of integers and floats in different data sets.](images/int-float_naming.jpg)
 ![The naming length distribution of functions in different data sets.](images/function_naming.jpg)
 ![The naming length distribution of arguments in different data sets.](images/argument_naming.jpg)

-In three different comparisons between student, library and textbook name lengths, libraries and textbooks tended to yield similar results while students largely differed.
+In three different comparisons between student, library and textbook name lengths, libraries and textbooks tended to yield similar results while students largely differed [@Wang].
 It is important to acknowledge that professional developers and writers of coding textbooks are two examples of those who follow Python standards and create overall quality programs.
 With this in mind, student identifiers with lengths that are shown to be different from accepted identifiers demonstrate a shortcoming of student ability.
 Here lies the problem regarding student developers and identifier names.
 The name-length example shows one piece of the puzzle that inexperienced programmers are faced with.
 While Python identifiers can technically be named freely, there is an importance to consider in carefully choosing names.
 Identifiers that are not thoughtfully named will likely cause difficulty for third party readers of the code.
 Even though `x` may be a variable that is able to identify an assignment, audiences of the code will not have this insider knowledge and therefore will not be able to read and comprehend thr program in an effective manner.
 Better yet, developers themselves will often have trouble in understanding their own code when they revisit it after a length of time.
 Detailed comments help in this case, but readability is still compromised when it is necessary to repeatedly refer to them.
 In addition, clear identifiers that are accurately descriptive are instrumental in debugging code as well as increasing parsing efficiency due to an increase in readability and comprehension.

 Factors that can be associated with the quality of identifiers are length, style, grammar, existence of associated comments and comprehension.
 These naming qualities will be further discussed regarding their impact on overall identifier quality.